 Most other accommodations can be found along the main street.
 Many take walk ins and a private room will cost you $20-$30 for two people and a private bathroom with air-con.

-Anyone visiting Utila needs to understand that diving in Utila and The Bay Islands is very popular and a prominent way of life.
+Anyone visiting Utila needs to understand that scuba diving in Utila and The Bay Islands is very popular and a prominent way of life.

 So what does this mean for backpackers?
 Like certain destinations in Thailand and South East Asia.
 Utila is located on a very popular reef system.
 The Mesoamerican Barrier Reef System.

-Utila dive centres
+Utila dive centre

 There are dive schools and dive centres located across the island of Utila and it is not very difficult to find one that suits your needs.